What Is Bitcoin Core?

 Core developers are not a centralized group of people.
 There is no leader or project manager who instructs developers on what to build.

 The primary maintainer role involves managing the GitHub repository, reviewing code submissions, and coordinating releases.
-In addition to the core maintainers, there’s a wider community of contributors who submit patches, improve documentation, find bugs, and suggest features.
+In addition to the core maintainers, a wider community of contributors submit patches, improve documentation, find bugs, and suggest features.

 If maintainers breach their trust, they will not compromise anyone’s existing node and the old Bitcoin Core code can be easily restored by ignoring the malicious changes.
 Thus, the role of Bitcoin Core maintainer carries respect but very little power or influence.

-Bitcoin operates with various software implementations, not just Bitcoin Core, allowing node operators to choose their preferred version.
+Bitcoin’s software does not depend on Bitcoin Core or GitHub for the network to run properly.
+Today, GitHub is simply what developers have chosen to use for easy coordination, but they could switch platforms at any time.
+Likewise, Bitcoin operates with various software implementations, not just Bitcoin Core, allowing node operators to choose their preferred version.
 These different implementations interact with one another to form a single, cohesive network, similar to how different internet browsers all access the same internet despite their differences.

 Key Takeaways